Ultimate 2 Day Downtown Tokyo Itinerary

 Essential Downtown Tokyo Itinerary

-(東京, Tōkyō) is the most populated city in the world, and is Japan's most popular tourist destination.
+Tokyo (東京, Tōkyō) is the most populated city in the world, and is Japan's most popular tourist destination.
 The Japanese capital has plenty of neighborhoods to explore, food places to discover, and sights to check out.
 With so many tourist destinations to check out, and such a large sprawling city, it might be difficult to figure out where to get started, and what to cover.

 Our Essential Downtown Tokyo Itinerary curates the very best of what there is to see in Tokyo, plus organizes it in an efficient way so that you can check out more places without spending unnecessary time traveling to and fro.

-As a side note, we recommend checking the out for those seeking for more variety in their trip.
+As a side note, we recommend checking the Ultimate Tokyo Itinerary out for those seeking for more variety in their trip.
 This Essential Downtown Tokyo Itinerary covers only sights within downtown Tokyo, while the Ultimate Tokyo Itinerary combines parts of this itinerary with visits to some of Tokyo's suburbs as well as day trips out to see traditional Japanese sites as well as sites of natural beauty.

 Highlights on this 2 Day Tokyo Itinerary